-The RV industry, much like other industries, was a victim of economic issues in 2020-2021.
-With no end in sight, many experts anticipate the challenges will continue into 2022 and possibly even longer.
+The RV industry seemed like a victim of overproduction over the last few years.
+Many experts anticipate the challenge of sales will continue into 2024 and possibly even longer.

 A frustrating challenge in the RV industry is the cost of goods.
-The cost of goods has risen significantly in recent years.
+The price of goods has risen significantly in recent years.
 This increased cost typically gets passed down to the consumer.

-Pro Tip: If you’re looking to purchase a new RV, these are The Best RVs for Holding Value.
+Pro Tip: If you want to purchase a new RV, these are The Best RVs for Holding Value.

 It stings to regret a significant purchase.
-Not only are you frustrated with the financial hit, but you’re also left wondering what it would have been like had you chosen some other option.
+Not only are you frustrated with the financial hit, but you’re also left wondering what it would have been like had you chosen another option.

-Here are a few brands we’ve seen RV-owners have had regrets with not long after making a purchase.
+Here are a few brands we’ve seen RV owners have regrets not long after making a purchase.